 Japan, February 8, 2019 ―Toyota Motor Corporation (Toyota) and Toyota Central R&D Labs, Inc. released Version 6 of the Total Human Model for Safety (THUMS*) virtual crash dummy software.
 Version 6 software features modeling of muscles added to the modeling of internal organs

-First released in 2020, researched and developed by two companies, THUMS simulates detailed computer analysis of human body injuries caused by vehicle collisions.
+First released in 2000, researched and developed by two companies, the latest version of THUMS simulates detailed computer analysis of human body injuries caused by vehicle collisions.

 The new software features internal organ modeling and a new muscle model that simulates a variety of occupant postures, including braced and relaxed, permitting a more detailed analysis by anticipating various occupant postures as the widespread deployment of automated vehicles continues to advance.

 THUMS is available for purchase through the JSOL Corporation (Tokyo) and ESI Group (Tokyo).
 The software has been used in vehicle safety technology research by Toyota as well as automobile manufacturers, parts manufacturers, universities, research institutions, and the like, both in Japan and overseas

 Version 6 improves efficiency and cost by eliminating the independent analysis that needed to be done on versions 4 and 5 to simulate pre-collision changes in occupant posture and to analyze occupant injuries sustained at the point of collision to analyze both changes in pre-collision occupant posture and injuries sustained at the point of collision with a high degree of accuracy

 As safety becomes paramount with the advent of autonomous driving technologies, Occupant will have a variety of positions such as Work, active relax, full relax models at the point of collision.
 As of now Regulations and NCAP only test vehicle and seat at design / 25 deg torso position.